lunglung876/van-order/README.md

 ---

 # Tests
-Tests are located at `code/tests`.
-Tests are ran automatically on CircleCI.
+Tests are located in the directory `code/tests`.
+They are ran automatically on CircleCI.